Are you making the most of your school's playground area? With the continuing rise of technology, it is even more important to balance indoor play…

 Providing children with the following items and opportunities can facilitate imaginative play:

-- Plenty of props, (kitchen sets, restaurant sets, apartment sets, occupational clothing etc.).
+- Plenty of props, (kitchen sets, restaurant sets, apartment sets, toy washing machines, occupational clothing etc.).

 - Adequate playtime in your child’s schedule for them to enact multiple imaginative situations and scenarios.